jharwell/sierra/docs/src/tutorials/plugin/exec_env/plugin.rst

      - No

-     - Performs addition modification/insertion of parsed cmdline arguments, as well as any needed validation for this execution environment.
+     - Performs additional modification/insertion of parsed cmdline arguments, as well as any needed validation for this execution environment.

        Used in stages 1-5.

+   * - exec_env_check()

+     - No

+     - Performs checking of the software environment for this execution environment prior to running anything in stage 2.

 Below is a sample/skeleton ``plugin.py`` to use as a starting point.